-Welcome to our resource page for Grid, Power Systems and Networks.
+Welcome to our resource page for Energy, Distribution & Infrastructure (EDI).
 You will find information about how ETP can help you as well as details of funding calls, events and news for this energy theme.

 The challenge of integrating renewable energy sources like wind, tidal and wave into the electricity power system is at the core of ETP universities’ work with industry.
 This integration presents a range of technical and economic issues about how to mesh traditional power engineering, advanced electronics, monitoring and control technologies, software as well as information and communications technology.
 ETP universities are well placed to support the development, demonstration and deployment of these next generation grid and related systems technologies.